mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 ---

-Explain polynomial regression, name advantages and disadvantages compared to linear regression
+**question**: Explain polynomial regression, name advantages and disadvantages compared to linear regression

+answer:

+---

-What is the difference between Lasso and Ridge regression?
+**question**: What is the difference between Lasso and Ridge regression?

 answer: